aws-samples/amazon-managed-service-for-apache-flink-examples/python/Windowing/README.md

 * Flink Connectors: Kinesis Connector
 * Language: Python (3.10)

-The application demonstrate the behavior some of the most used combinations of windowing: sliding and tumbling windows, in processing and event time.
+The application demonstrates the behavior some of the most used combinations of windowing: sliding and tumbling windows, in processing and event time.

 The application is written in Python, but operators are defined using SQL.